 Most cool-season crops can withstand a few light frosts once they are established, but young plants and newly emerged seedlings may be vulnerable.

-Watch the weather and be prepared to cover young seedling if the weather dips to freezing temperatures overnight.
-With some protection during cool nights, most fall crops will continue to grow and produce well into early winter.
+Watch the weather and be prepared to cover young seedlings if the weather dips to freezing temperatures overnight.
+With some frost protection during cool nights, most fall crops will continue to grow and produce well into early winter.

 13 Cool Season Crops Ready in 60 Days:

-This spicy green is ready for harvesting in 30 days.
-The foliage compliments salads and adds zing to soups.
-Harvest: Begin cutting outer leaves once they are at least 2-inches long.
+- Harvest: Begin cutting outer leaves once they are at least 2 inches long.
 Allow the plant to continue to produce harvests.
-Varieties to Consider: Salad Rocket, Wild Rocky, and Dragons Tongue.

 Baby Carrots